Koromogae - A seasonal custom

 Heian Period - the origin of Koromogae

-The “koromogae” is a Japanese habit that dates back to the late 8th century, during the infamous Heian period (794-1185), also known as the “court period” (or period of peace), in which Chinese influences were increasingly strong and active in the cultural scene of the country, such as Buddhism, Taoism, and aesthetic standards of clothing.
+Koromogae is a Japanese habit that dates back to the late 8th century, during the well-known Heian period (794-1185), also known as the court period.
+During that time, Chinese influences became increasingly strong in the country’s cultural scene, including Buddhism, Taoism, and the aesthetic standards of clothing.

-In this context, supported by imperial regimes prior to the Meiji Era, by military and individuals of nobility, along with a large part of the population, “koromogae” was established as a common habit that extended not only to clothing but also to accessories and utensils.
-From then on, with each change of season, the engagement of individuals and institutions in changing uniforms was increasingly observed.
+In this context, supported by imperial regimes prior to the Meiji Era, by military figures, nobles, and a large part of the population, koromogae became a common habit that extended not only to clothing but also to accessories and utensils.
+From then on, each change of season brought more visible attention to changing uniforms in both institutions and daily life.

 Heian Period – The period of peace in Japan